lgellert/chatgpt_visualize_relationships/Readme.md

 The following command options use the downloaded JSON (download must have been run prior):

 * _visnetwork_ - build VisNetwork HTML file of the network graph (creates an HTML file you can double click on and play with the network / nodes in your browser)
+* _svg_ - builds an svg of the network graph using the `scikit-network` package
 * _cicular_ - builds a png of the network graph using the `networkx.circular_layout`, highlighting the top 3 connected nodes
-* _directed_ - builds a png of the network graph using the `networkx.kamada_kawai_layout`, highlighting the top 3 connected nodes, these can be pretty ugly for dense graphs
+* _topnodes_ - outputs the top 10 connected nodes in order for the given topic
-* _build_ - runs visnetwork, circular, and directed
+* _build_ - runs visnetwork, svg, circular, and topnodes

 **topic**